Do Drug Interactions cause Statin Side Effects?

 Drug interactions don’t typically refer to drugs directly interacting with other drugs.
-Instead, drugs, supplements, or foods can interact with each other indirectly by stimulating or inhibiting different enzymatic processes in our body.
+Instead, drugs, supplements, or foods can interact with each other indirectly by stimulating or inhibiting different enzymatic processes in our bodies.
 Under certain circumstances, this can lead to unintended interactions.

 Statins, like atorvastatin, are metabolized in our liver by an enzyme called cytochrome P450 (CYP450).
-This enzyme helps to breakdown the statin and remove it from our body after it has done its job of lowering cholesterol.
+This enzyme helps to break down the statin and remove it from our body after it has done its job of lowering cholesterol.
 Unfortunately, 70-80% of medications are also processed by the same family of enzymes.
 When these enzyme pathways become too busy it can lead to drug interactions.

 Do drug interactions cause statin side effects?

 In most cases, your doctor or pharmacist should be able to predict when these interactions will occur and often can modify the medications you are taking to reduce the chance of a bad interaction from occurring.
 For example, statin-related side effects like muscle pain (called myalgia), while relatively rare, typically increase with the statin dosage.
 Therefore, if you are taking 40 mg of atorvastatin and are experiencing muscle aches or pain, your doctor may first try to reduce your dose to 20 mg to see if that will help.